masonearles/PlantStarchCT/README.md

 #### Machine learning framework for in-vivo quantification of starch in plant stems

-We suspected that these depleted regions might correspond with starch depletion in ray and axial parenchyma (RAP) cells found in plant stems.
-If so, this would be very exciting, as no techniques currently exist for quantifying and spatially mapping plant starch reserves *in-vivo*.
-We developed the following machine learning framework to help us quantify the presence/absence of these full versus empty RAP regions.
+We suspected that these depleted regions correpsond with starch depletion in ray and axial parenchyma (RAP) cells.
+If so, this would be very exciting, as no techniques currently exist for quantifying and spatially mapping plant starch reserves *in-vivo*. <br> We developed the following machine learning framework to help us quantify the presence/absence of these full versus empty RAP regions.
 Here's what we came up with:

 ![Alt text](imgs/Fig_4.png?raw=true "Fig. 4")